 The DB Plan is a single-employer defined benefit pension plan designed to provide retirement, death, and disability benefits to certain DART employees.
 This is a closed plan, and new employees are not eligible to participate.
-The DB Plan is administered by a Plan Committee consisting of five members: two persons appointed by the Chairman of the DART Board, two persons elected by Plan participants, and one person appointed by the President & Chief Executive Officer of DART.
+The DB Plan is administered by a Plan Committee consisting of five members: two people appointed by the DART Board Chair, two elected by Plan participants, and one person appointed by the DART President & Chief Executive Officer.

 DB Plan Investments - The DB Plan's investments are stated at fair value.
 If available, quoted market prices are used to value investments.
-Shares of mutual funds are valued at the value of shares held by the DB Plan at year end.
-The fair value of the common collective trust investments and of the other investment funds is estimated by the issuer based on the fair value of the underlying investments.
+Shares of mutual funds are valued at the value of shares held by the DB Plan at year-end.
+The fair value of the common collective trust investments and the other investment funds is estimated by the issuer based on the fair value of the underlying investments.